shadowbq/snorby/README.md

 	* E-mail: **snorby@snorby.org**
 	* Password: **snorby**

-* NOTE - If you do not run Snorby with passenger (http://www.modrails.com) people remember to start rails in production mode.
+* NOTE - If you do not run Snorby with Phusion Passenger (https://www.phusionpassenger.com/) people remember to start rails in production mode.
+Here is an example of using Puma (https:http://puma.io/) from the bundle package.

-	`rails -e production`
+	* `bundle exec puma -e production`

 ## Updating Snorby